The most popular plant-based proteins available in India

 The truth: You can get all the protein you need without eating any animal products at all.
-Some experts say we should be getting more than half our daily requirement of this essential nutrient from plant sources like beans and nuts.
+Some experts say we should be getting all our daily requirement of this essential nutrient from plant sources like beans and nuts.

 "Protein is an important part of every diet," says registered nutritionist Dr. Lynn Grieger, author of The Complete Idiot's Guide To Eating Healthy For Life.
 "It helps build muscle tissue, which in turn makes us healthy."

 She adds that it also plays a role in maintaining bone density, bone health, helping to prevent osteoporosis, and keeping your skin looking young and firm.
-But if you're not careful with how much meat or dairy you eat, you could end up consuming too many calories -- something most people don't want to do when they're trying to lose weight.
+But if you get your protein from meat or dairy, you could end up with a higher risk of several chronic diseases, such as cardiovascular disease or cancer.

 So what are good sources of protein?